magento/devdocs/README.md

 The website uses [GitHub Pages](https://pages.github.com/) tools for building with the [Jekyll](https://jekyllrb.com/) static website generator, which requires a Ruby environment.

-After verifying your [Ruby environment](#ruby-environment), continue with one of the following methods:
+After verifying your [Ruby environment](#ruby-environment), continue with one of the following:

 -  [Build DevDocs using Jekyll](#local-build-using-jekyll)
 -  [Minimize local build time](#minimize-local-build-time)